mvines/ci-gate/README.md

 This workaround is necessary to enable the buildkite API to successfully create a new pipeline from a pull request branch (`pull/123/head`).

+#### `affected_files` meta data for Pull Requests

+From within a job use `buildkite-agent meta-data get affected_files` to obtain a colon-delimited list of files that were added/removed/modified by this Pull Request.

 ### Heroku Config

 The following config variables should be set in Heroku.
 See the code comments